Learn to speak Magento! A Glossary of Magento Terms and Phrases

 JetRails: Mission-critical Magento website hosting with white-glove support.
 Browse our site to learn more!

 Magento 1 (M1): The original version of Magento, which debuted in 2008.
 This version of Magento has outlived many other software packages, but ultimately sunset in June of 2020.
+The last versions released by Adobe were Magento 22.214.171.124 CE and Magento 126.96.36.199 EE.
 If you’re a legacy user of the Magento 1 platform, it’s highly recommended that you rebuild your site on a new platform like Magento 2, in order to keep your site safe, secure, and PCI Compliant.
-In the meantime, consider Magento 1 End of Life Hosting from JetRails as to stay secure.
+In the meantime, consider Magento 1 End of Life Hosting from JetRails to stay secure, and learn about the latest happenings in Magento 1 security since July 2020.

 Magento 2 (M2): This version of Magento was released in 2015, and is expected to live on for many years to come.
 While it bears some resemblance to Magento 1, and does have a lot in common, it’s actually an entirely new platform.